 Trail map of Timberlane Ski Area, Red Lake Falls, MN.
-In 1978 it had four rope tows and seven runs on a 110 foot vertical drop.
+It had four rope tows and seven runs on a 110 foot vertical drop.
 It is where I learned to ski. - Mark

 The Midwest Lost Ski Areas Project (MWLSAP) is an attempt to list, and provide information on, the hundreds of ski areas of the American Midwest that are no longer operating.
 It will always be a work in progress.

 The American Midwest has a significant influence on the U.S. ski industry.
 Snowbrains.com (2019-2020) lists three midwestern states in the top 10 with the most ski areas (Michigan is second with 40 areas, Wisconsin tied for third with 31, and Minnesota ninth with 20).

 The Midwest, as defined by the US Census Bureau, comprises twelve states.
 These states have a total of 112 out of 470 ski areas operating in the U.S.: Illinois (4 ski areas), Indiana (2), Iowa (3), Kansas (0), Michigan (40) , Minnesota (20), Missouri (2), Nebraska (0), North Dakota (3), Ohio (5), South Dakota (2), and Wisconsin (31).

 But how many have we lost?

 These pages will always be UNDER CONSTRUCTION.
 If you have any comments, corrections, or additions you can contact me via email at: email@example.com